Q-back/MyClineRules/README.md

 - Go to directory `~/Documents/Cline` (create it if not exist)
 - `git clone git@github.com:Q-back/MyClineRules.git`

+# work-notes
+`work-notes` is a script that scaffolds the workflow with AI agent.
+It's very simple and it just:
+- creates `work-notes/` directory in current directory
+- creates `work-notes/context/` directory
+- creates `work_notes/prompt.md` file containing template for your prompt

 ### Create convenient symlinks for work-notes

 For quick access you can create a `~/bin` directory (if it doesn't exist)